 STATEMENT OF WORK

 This project consists of constructing new sidewalks, drainage, and new asphalt parking on the East side of 2nd Street between Cleveland Ave and Guzman Street.
 Install new St Charles light poles and wiring on existing concrete pedestals and existing conduit runs on the East side of 2nd Street between Cleveland Ave and Guzman Street.

+A description of pay items, including measurement and payment is given below:

 GENERAL REQUIREMENTS

 RETESTING: Contractor shall pay all fees and charges incurred for retesting due to failure of initial test or other deficiencies that are the contractor’s responsibility.